Markdown

 Basic Capabilities Description

-- Initialization with presets and options, passing preset options via options.
+- Initialization with presets and options, passing preset options via the options parameter.

 ({